 If you participate in sports, you’re doing something highly beneficial for your health as well as having a lot of fun, but on occasion, you may sustain an injury as a result of your activity.
-The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, has considerable experience using physical therapy interventions to speed healing and strengthen tissues following injury.
+The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, has considerable experience using physical therapy interventions to speed healing and strengthen tissues following injury.
 Call the office today if you’ve sustained a sports injury or book an appointment online.

 Sports injuries occur as a result of participation in recreational or professional athletic pursuits, which could be anything from playing football, basketball, or baseball, to running, cycling, tennis, and golf.

 Sports injuries typically fall into one of two categories.
 Acute injuries occur when a structure in your body gives way without warning.
 Overuse conditions develop over time because of repetitive movement.

 Any part of your body could sustain an injury while you’re playing sports, but some common injuries include:

 Patellofemoral syndrome is a knee injury caused by the repetitive movement of the kneecap against the leg bone, which damages the kneecap tissues.
 It may take up to six weeks to recover from the injury.

 Any sport that requires overhead movement, such as basketball, tennis, or swimming, can cause a shoulder injury.
 Common shoulder injuries include:

 Overuse of the shoulder is a common cause of sports injuries, as the shoulder joint plays such a crucial part in many sporting activities.

 Tennis elbow, or epicondylitis, is caused by repetitive use of the joint, which causes tiny tears to develop in the elbow ligaments.
 Pain from tennis elbow typically affects both the outside and inside of the joint and is a common condition among the over-30s.